 My husband and I are in the process of selling our home and buying a new one.
 Everything… and I mean everything is up in the air and out of our control.
 We found a buyer and our “dream” home, but anything can fall through at a moment’s notice.
 That’s a scary place to be for a worrier like myself!

 Learning to trust God is an essential part of the Christian faith; and in theory, it makes complete sense.
-The Creator of the universe is on our side and ready and willing to be there for us to meet our needs.
+The Creator of the universe is on our side and ready and willing to be there for us.
 And as Creator, He is certainly capable of handling anything life throws our way!
 But in practice, trusting in the Lord can be easier said than done.

 So as I sit here today writing this post, I’m writing mostly for myself.
 I need to be reminded of all the reasons why I need to trust God through this uneasy (and stressful) time of my life.

 - God’s knows all and understands all.
 He sees what I can’t see.
 My understanding of the world is flawed.
 When I only see part of the picture; He sees the whole picture.
 And for that reason, I can trust that He knows what’s best for my life.
 (Proverbs 3:5)

 - God always acts on the behalf of those who place their trust in Him.
 (Psalm 37:5)

 - God causes EVERYTHING to work together for our good… even the not so good stuff.
 God never promised a life without trials.
 In fact, the Bible pretty much guarantees them.
 But God does promises to be with us through them and to use them for good.
 I can’t tell you how many times I looked back at my past trials in awe of how God used them in my life.
 (Romans 8:28)

 - God promises to take care of our basic needs as our loving Father.
 (Matthew 6:31-34)

 - God has great plans for our lives.
 He longs to give us full and satisfying lives in Him.
 (John 10:10)